 If you’re having issues with your Internet signal, we may ask you to check connections as one of the troubleshooting steps.
 See below for connections to check on a fibre optic modem.

 Note: The cable connections are not accessible on the Calix 725 model.

 - Make sure the power cable is securely plugged into the back of the modem.

-- It is recommended that the power adapter is not plugged into a power bar or switched outlet that may be turned off.
+- We recommend not to plug the power adapter into a power bar or switched outlet that may be turned off.

 - Make sure that only the 1G LAN port is in use.
 Learn more about Ethernet connections.

-- The Ethernet cable should be connected to a Wi-Fi Pod (note that this cable may be routed to another room to provide a more central location for the pod).
+- The Ethernet cable should be connected to a Wi-Fi Pod or router (note that this cable may be routed to another room to provide a more central location for the pod).

 - If you have Home Phone service, there should be a phone line connected to Voice 1.
 This may be plugged into a phone outlet to distribute the signal to other rooms in the home, or to a cordless phone base station.

 - Voice 2 should only be in use if you have a second phone line with Cogeco.

 Fibre Optic Cable

 - Check to make sure the connector is securely plugged into the fibre port.

 - Look for a blue connector for the Sagemcom F@st 5681 or a green connector for the Calix 803/812.